Bennard Yao Kumordzi: Early career in Ghana and Sweden

 Kumordzi started his career playing street football at Klagon FC Youth before signing for lower-league side Supreme FC.
 After playing three league matches in the 3rd Division he trialled with a number of clubs in Europe, finally joining a Swedish amateur club called FC Norrköping.
 During a cup match in July 2005 between FCN amateurs and IK Sleipner, a Second Division club, Kumordzi performed magnificently to win the match for his amateur club.
 Stefan Hellberg, the then-coach of Swedish Superettan side IFK Norrköping, who was at the game, told journalists that he had just discovered a gem.
 He gave him a trial with his club and Kumordzi jumped six tiers in the football league pyramid from the sixth Division amateurs to the Superettan.
 However, he never became a regular starter in the team.
 His stay there was ended after Kumordzi going on a strike on contractual disputes with his former club FC Norrköping.

 Greece

-During the strike he had gone to Greece to practice with Greek Super League side Egaleo FC.
+During the strike he had gone to Greece to practice with Greek Super League side Egaleo.
 He signed a five-year contract with the Greek outfit.

 In January 2007, the Hellenic Football Federation awarded Kumordzi the Most Valuable Player award for the first half of the 2006–07 Super League Greece season.

 Among clubs scouting Kumordzi was German Bundesliga side Bayer 04 Leverkusen.

-His excellent performances were the reason that he gained a transfer to a bigger team.
+His excellent performances were the reason that he gained a transfer to a bigger club.
 He signed a contract with Panionios on 23 May 2007.